 BEST BROKERS: CHARLES SCHWAB & TD AMERITRADE

-Schwab is a full-service brokerage firm featuring industry-leading research, competitive commissions, an easy to navigate platform, a world class options trading platform in OptionsXpress, and fast customer service.
+Schwab is a full-service brokerage firm featuring industry-leading research, competitive commissions, an easy to navigate platform, a world class options trading platform and fast customer service.

 TD Ameritrade acquired Scottrade, which is well known for its customer-centric model, and features low commissions costs, no inactivity fees, a flexible reinvestment program and stellar customer support, as well as its elite platform featuring real-time data analysis.
 For active options traders, TD Ameritrade’s thinkorswim® platform has industry-leading analyzers and tools, and is renowned as one of the best options trading platforms.